Rowenazhang/DSVTformer/README.md

 DSVTformer is a multi-view 3D human pose estimation framework that integrates **2D pose features** and **per-view image context features** using a **dual-stream transformer architecture**.
 The model explicitly decomposes and models **Spatial-View-Temporal (SVT)** correlations via axis-aware attention blocks, enabling robust 3D pose estimation **without requiring camera parameters**.

-The main training and evaluation entrypoint of this repository is `main_img.py`.
-This is an open-source release for an unpublished paper; details and results may evolve.

 ![Overview](figures/fig1.png)

 ## Highlights